Attachment Theory and ENM Relationships

 Origins and Influences

-As you delve into these origins, you can see how behavioral science began to merge with clinical observations to form a comprehensive view of childhood and development.
+When delving into these origins, we can see how behavioral science began to merge with clinical observations to form a comprehensive view of childhood and development.

 His work was central in understanding that the bond between a child and their caregiver is a crucial driver for psychological development.

-Bowlby’s groundbreaking concept of the “attachment behavioral system” revolutionized the way you examine early childhood relationships and their long-term effects.
+Bowlby’s groundbreaking concept of the “attachment behavioral system” revolutionized the way we examine early childhood relationships and their long-term effects.

-Understanding attachment patterns and styles is key to grasping how early relationships can shape our interactions and emotional bonds throughout life.
-Your attachment style, formed in infancy, often persists into adulthood, influencing various aspects of your relationships.
+Understanding attachment patterns and styles is key to grasping how early relationships shape interactions and emotional bonds throughout life.

 Mary Ainsworth’s Strange Situation